datu925/electric-machines/backend/README.md

 | tonnageMax 	|  	| HVAC 	| Maximum tonnage that an HVAC can make change in air in an hour. 	|

 ## Recommend Hosting
-Both the source code and its associated data are resided in GitHub.
-The backend API itself is deployed onto the Vercel.
+Both the source code and its associated appliance data are resided in GitHub.
+The backend API itself is deployed onto the Vercel platform.

-Appliance data are stored as json files as there is no significant amount of data.
-If this approach of data storage becomes the bottleneck of the service, an alternative approach is to create a Postgres database with new tables that maps directly to each of the appliances [schema](schema) and deployed said database onto cloud provider such as vercel or Heroku.
-The cost of doing such will be around $50 dollar per month max.
+The appliance data are stored as JSON files as the volume of data is not much of a concern.
+When this storage approach becomes the bottleneck of the service, an alternative will be to utilise a Postgres database with tables that map directly to each of the appliance [schemas](schema).
+Querying data will be done from the database instead.
+Such database can then be deployed onto a cloud provider such as vercel, Heroku or AWS.
+The cost of doing such will be around 50 US dollars per month depending on the amount of data.

 ## Application Deployment
 The backend API service is deployed onto the Vercel platform.
 Refer to [vercel documentation](https://vercel.com/) regarding account creation and project management.
 To deploy the current branch onto vercel for testing and development purposes, run `vercel`.
 Once the result is satisfactory, deploy to the production environment by running `vercel --prod`